JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 To size a window based on its content without providing dimensions in advance, set one or both dimensions of the window to `Dp.Unspecified`.
-Compose Multiplatform will then automatically adjust the initial window size to fit your content:
+Compose Multiplatform automatically adjusts the initial window size to fit your content:

 ```kotlin
 import androidx.compose.foundation.background